SovereignCloudStack/standards/Standards/scs-01XX-v1-secure-connections.md

 ## Design Considerations

-There are many communication channels in OpenStack with different characteristics, location and eligible means of protection.
+There are many internal communication channels in OpenStack with different characteristics, location and eligible means of protection.
 Not all channels are equally easy to secure and some protection mechanisms might put unbearable burdens on a CSP.
 Hence, careful assessment is required to determine for which the SCS standard will either mandate or recommend the use of a protection mechanism.

+Note that this standard only focuses on security considerations for securing the Openstack API as well as inter-component connections, which a CSP has full control over on an infrastructure level.
+This standard will not address the security of customer-deployed instances and services on top of OpenStack or other IaaS implementations.

-For this distinction to be made, communication channels must be categorized and classified accordingly.
+For this distinction to be made, applicable communication channels must be categorized and classified accordingly.

 ### Communication Channels